NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

-Distributed checkpoints
+Distributed Checkpoints
 =======================

-This guide provides details about the distributed checkpoints format from Megatron-Core.
+This guide provides details about the distributed checkpoints format from Megatron Core.

 Introduction
 ------------

 Model parallel training requires parallelism-aware checkpointing.
-Megatron-Core provides a checkpointing library capable of handling all types of parallelisms used in LLMs training.
+Megatron Core provides a checkpointing library capable of handling all types of parallelisms used in LLM training.
-Although distributed checkpointing library is targeted at Megatron-Core model, it can be used with other models as well, provided an appropriate integration.
+Although the distributed checkpointing library is targeted for the Megatron Core model, it can also be used with other models, as long as proper integration is implemented.

 The library provides two main entrypoints: `dist_checkpointing.save` and `dist_checkpointing.load` which are meant to replace the `torch.save` and `torch.load` in the regular checkpointing flow.
-Apart from that it provides mechanism to define different types of local tensors placement in the global checkpoint.
+Apart from that, it provides a mechanism to define the different types of local tensors placement in the global checkpoint.

-Basic sharding
+Basic Sharding
 --------------

-The main way to define relationship of a plain local PyTorch tensor to tensors on other ranks is by wrapping it in a `ShardedTensor` class.
+The main way to define the relationship of a plain, local PyTorch tensor to tensors on other ranks is by wrapping it in a `ShardedTensor` class.
 This allows to express the fact that a given local tensor is part of a larger *grid* of tensors of a given shape at a given offset.
 Instead of saving a simple state dict with `torch.Tensor`s, we save a *sharded* state dict with `dist_checkpointing.ShardedTensor`s.